4 Jul 2022

-With Magic Weekend returning to St James Park in 2021, its time to remind everybody that with our last win (by 55-2 by the way), we became the most successful side in the history of the event.
-Here are all our games ranked - and there's some absolute belters.
+With Magic Weekend returning to St James Park in 2022, here are all our games ranked - and there's some absolute belters.

 Let’s get this one out of the way, a game that, in hindsight, may have happened a lot differently had Luke Robinson not picked up a heavy knock.
 Huddersfield’s revival under Nathan Brown was underway but they were scheduled to run into a Wigan team that were changing the dynamic of the league under coach, Michael Maguire.
-Ultimately the Claret and Gold fell short in our biggest defeat of any Magic Weekend to date.
+Ultimately the Claret and Gold fell short .

 A Luke Robinson dominant performance was bested by only one, but that man happened to be Lee Briers, and it was the Warrington half that managed to get the two points.
 The Giants showed great resistance to bring the game within 2 points but when Briers went over the game was all but over, a late consolation showing just how much credit the Giants deserved to take from this match.

 12th - Giants 18 - 32 Wakefield (2022)

 Huddersfield Giants' magnificent record at Magic Weekend was bested by a Wakefield side experiencing a Willie Poching bounce, but despite the result, it gave us one of our best Magic moments of all time: a brilliant Will Pryce try that will live long in the memory.